pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 The ``Counter`` aggregate class has a ``name`` which will correspond to the name of a trick.
 It also has a `count` attribute, which is an integer value with an initial value of `0`.
-It also has an ``increment()`` method, decorated with the :func:`@event<eventsourcing.domain.event>` decorator, which increments the value of `count`.
+It also has an ``increment()`` method, decorated with the :func:`@event<eventsourcing.domain.event>` decorator, which increments the value of its `count` attribute.

 When a ``Dog.TrickAdded`` event is processed by the ``policy()`` function of the ``Counters`` application, the name of the trick is used to get or create a ``Counter`` aggregate object.
 Then, the counter's